-Moreover, the Arbiter, makes reference to Case Number 137/2018, whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:
+Moreover, the Arbiter, makes reference to case number 137/2018, whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:

-'.... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, as any valuations can and will be distorted ahead of the expiry'.
+'... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, as any valuations can and will be distorted ahead of the expiry'.

-The Service Provider did not prove the date of maturity of the structured notes comprising the portfolio of the Complainant.
-According to a statement presented by the Complainant, certain structured notes were still within his portfolio after the coming into force of the Act with certain notes also sold in May 2017.
+The Service Provider did not prove the date of maturity of the structured notes comprising the respective portfolio of the Complainant in question.
+The Arbiter also refers to the comments already made above with respect to structured notes forming part of the portfolio after the coming into force of Chapter 555.

-The Arbiter has also discovered from Case Number 127/2018 that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM.
+The Arbiter has also discovered from case number 127/2018 that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM.
 In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
 Later, in October 2017, MPM also notified the members of the Scheme about the full withdrawal of such terms of business with CWM.

-The Complainant made a formal complaint with the Service Provider on the 12 February 2018 and, therefore, within the two-year period established by Art.
+The Complainant in this case made a formal complaint with the Service Provider in November 2017 and, thus, within the two-year period established by Art.
 21(1)(c) of Chapter 555.

-Therefore, the Service Provider did not prove that the Complainant raised the complaint 'later than two years from the day on which the complainant first had knowledge of the matters complained of'.
+Therefore, the Service Provider did not prove that the Complainant in the said cases raised the complaint 'later than two years from the day on which the complainant first had knowledge of the matters complained of'.

-It is also noted that not even two years had passed from the coming into force of Chapter 555 of the Laws of Malta and the date when the formal complaint was made by the Complainant with the Service Provider.
+It is also noted that in this case not even two years had passed from the coming into force of Chapter 555 of the Laws of Malta and the date when the formal complaint was made by the complainants with the Service Provider.

-For the above-stated reasons, this plea is being rejected and the Arbiter declares that he has the competence to deal with this complaint.
+For the above-stated reasons, this plea is also being rejected and the Arbiter declares that he has the competence to deal with the Complaint.